 Orientation for all new M.B.A. students is held during the week following Base Camp.
 This activity is mandatory for all incoming M.B.A. students.

-All students who are not citizens or Permanent Residents of Canada are required to obtain the Certificate of Acceptance from Quebec (C.A.Q.) and Study Permit prior to entering the country.
+All students who are not citizens or Permanent Residents of Canada are required to obtain the Quebec Acceptance Certificate (C.A.Q.) and Study Permit prior to entering the country.
 Do not leave home without proper documentation.
 You cannot change your status from Visitor to Student once you are in Canada.

-Certificate of Acceptance from Quebec (C.A.Q.): The process to come to Canada begins with an application for a Certificate of Acceptance from Quebec (C.A.Q.).
+Quebec Acceptance Certificate (C.A.Q.): The process to come to Canada begins with an application for a Quebec Acceptance Certificate (C.A.Q.).
 Details on how and where to apply for the C.A.Q. are provided with the McGill Admissions package.